Nail Technology Schools in New Jersey

 Cosmetology license renewal in New Jersey happens biannually on even-numbered years.
 The cost to renew a beauty practitioner's license is $60.
 Cosmetology continuing education is not required for most licenses, although electrology licensees must do 2 CEUs each licensure period.
 Though continuing education may not be required for some practitioners' licenses, cosmetology CEUs are always recommended to stay current in the industry.
 If licenses are expired more than 7 years, you must take a 250-hour refresher course and you must re-take the exams.

-New Jersey Board of Cosmetology & Hairstyling
+Contact the New Jersey State Board of Nail Technology

 The New Jersey State Board of Cosmetology can help you with updating your name or change of address information, acquiring out-of-state licensing, renewal and other useful forms, as well as answer other questions about obtaining a New Jersey cosmetology license.